About Prolotherapy offers the following resources for those wanting to explore prolotherapy further...

 Again we always have to ask, if the PRP did all these amazing things within the surgical context- make surgery work for patients too old, wouldn’t it be just as effective as an injection for articular cartilage repair?

-The answer is yes if included in a Comprehensive Prolotherapy package – this is discussed in our article Science Shows Platelet Rich Plasma is Not a Single Injection Treatment.
+The answer is yes if included in a comprehensive program offered by a Prolotherapy doctor.
+This is discussed in our article Science Shows Platelet Rich Plasma is Not a Single Injection Treatment.
 PRP Prolotherapy is a successful, non-invasive and cost-effective treatment for patients of all ages.
-For more on Prolotherapy, contact us or follow us on Facebook and Twitter.
+For more on Prolotherapy information.

 1. Lee GW, Son JH, Kim JD, Jung GH.
 Is platelet-rich plasma able to enhance the results of arthroscopic microfracture in early osteoarthritis and cartilage lesion over 40 years of age?
 Eur J Orthop Surg Traumatol.
 2012 Jul 5.
 [Epub ahead of print]